 The bar plot is used as a typical application for a qualitative palette (in addition to the time series and density plots used above).
 The other two displays show that luminance is (almost) constant in the palette while the hue changes linearly along the color “wheel”.
 Ideally, chroma would have also been constant to completely balance the colors.
 However, at this luminance the maximum chroma differs across hues so that the palette is fixed up to use less chroma for the yellow and green elements.

 Note also that in a bar plot areas are shaded (and not just points or lines) so that lighter colors would be preferable.
 In the density plot above this was achieved through semi-transparency.
 Alternatively, luminance could be increased as is done in the

 "Set 3" palettes.

 Subsequently, the same types of assessment are carried out for the sequential

 Here, a heatmap (based on the well-known Maunga Whau volcano data) is used as a typical application for a sequential palette.
 The elevation of the volcano is brought out clearly, using dark colors to give emphasis to higher elevations.

 The other two displays show that hue is constant in the palette while luminance and chroma vary.
 Luminance increases monotonically from dark to light (as required for a proper sequential palette).
-Chroma is triangular-shaped which allows to better distinguish the middle colors in the palette when compared to a monotonic chroma trajectory.
+Chroma is triangular-shaped which allows the viewer to better distinguish the middle colors in the palette when compared to a monotonic chroma trajectory.